querqy/querqy-unplugged/README.md

 (1) and (2).
 * Term frequency faking
 * Splitting terms in Lucene analyzer chains applied inside the search engine will lead to odd scoring

+### Open for discussion
+* Handling negative boosts (e.g. in the context of DOWN-rules in the common rules rewriter)
+* Handling of eDismax-like params (e.g. bq, bf)